DKIM

 signature and confirm that the email is authentic.

-DKIM is an important tool for preventing spam, spoofing,
+DKIM is essential for preventing spam, spoofing,

 authentication methods, such as Sender Policy Framework (SPF) and Domain-based